 The Federal Reserve Bank implemented a series of increases in its benchmark short-term interest rate between December 2015 and December 2018.
-These increases in short-term interest rates had a significant positive impact on our overall financial performance, as we have programs offered to our clients (for the investment of short-term funds as well as margin loans) which are sensitive to changes in interest rates.
+These increases in short-term interest rates had a significant positive impact on our overall financial performance, as we offered programs to our clients (for the investment of short-term funds as well as margin loans) which are sensitive to changes in interest rates.
 Given the relationship of our interest-sensitive assets to liabilities, increases in short-term interest rates generally result in an overall increase in our net earnings.
-While clients' domestic cash sweep balances had decreased over the past several years as clients increased their allocations to other investments, that trend ended in the most recent quarter as market volatility drove client assets into our short-term cash sweep program and other "safe haven" assets.
+While clients' domestic cash sweep balances had decreased over the past several years as clients increased their allocations to other investments, that trend reversed in the most recent quarter as market volatility drove client assets into our short-term cash sweep program and other "safe haven" assets.

 While the Federal Reserve increased short-term interest rates over the last few years, market deposit rates paid on client cash balances were not impacted to as great a degree, resulting in an increase in fees the Company earned from FDIC insured deposits of clients through a program offered by the Company.
-Decreases in short-term interest rates, increases in deposit rates paid to clients, and/or a significant decline in our clients' cash balances would likely have a negative impact on our earnings.
-During the year ended December 31, 2019, the Federal Reserve decreased its benchmark short-term interest rate three times by 0.25% (0.75% in total).
-During two separate unscheduled meetings in March 2020, the Federal Reserve lowered short-term interest rates by a total of 1.50%.
-Accordingly, the Company's earnings during the first quarter of 2020 were negatively impacted by such decreases.
-The impact will be more significant on future periods as these indicative rates flow through the system.
+Decreases in short-term interest rates, increases in deposit rates paid to clients, and/or a significant decline in our clients' cash balances have a negative impact on our earnings.
+Over the past twelve months, the Federal Reserve has reduced its benchmark rate a number of times including during two separate unscheduled meetings in March 2020, when the Federal Reserve lowered short-term interest rates by a total of 1.50%.
+Accordingly, the Company's earnings during the first and second quarters of 2020 were negatively impacted by such decreases.
+The impact will continue to be significant in future periods as these indicative rates flow through the system.